Revisiting the de Rham-Witt complex: Introduction

 The proofs of Theorems \ref{maintheoA} and \ref{maintheoB} which appear in \cite{illusie} depend on some rather laborious calculations.
 Our aim in this paper is to present an alternate construction of the complex $W \Omega^{\ast}_{X}$ (which agrees with the construction of Deligne and Illusie for smooth varieties; see Theorem \ref{maintheoC}) which can be used to prove Theorems \ref{maintheoA} and \ref{maintheoB} in an essentially calculation-free way: the only input we will need is the Cartier isomorphism (which we recall as Theorem~\ref{theo71}) and some elementary homological algebra.

-The de Rham-Witt complexes constructed in this paper agree with those of \cite{illusie} in the smooth case, but differ in general.
-For this reason, we distinguish the two constructions notationally: we write $W\Omega^*_X$ for the construction from \cite{illusie} and refer to it as the {\em classical de Rham-Witt complex}, while we write $\W\Omega^*_X$ for our construction and refer to it as the {\em saturated de Rham-Witt complex}.
+The de~Rham--Witt complexes constructed in this paper agree with those of \cite{illusie} in the smooth case, but differ in general.
+For this reason, we distinguish the two constructions notationally: we write $W\Omega^*_X$ for the construction from \cite{illusie} and refer to it as the {\em classical de~Rham--Witt complex}, while we write $\W\Omega^*_X$ for our construction and refer to it as the {\em saturated de~Rham--Witt complex}.